 3.4.13.
 An SSS that uses a DvP model 2 or 3 mechanism and explicitly guarantees settlement, whether the guarantee is from the FMI itself or from its participants, should maintain sufficient financial resources to cover fully, with a high degree of confidence, all current and potential future exposures using collateral and other equivalent financial resources.
-An SSS that uses a DvP model 2 or 3 mechanism and does not explicitly guarantee settlement, but where its participants face credit exposures arising from its payment, clearing, and settlement processes, should maintain, at a minimum, sufficient resources to cover the exposures of the two participants and their affiliates that would create the largest aggregate credit exposure in the system; 29 A higher level of coverage should be considered for an SSS that has large exposures or that could have a significant systemic impact if more than two participants and their affiliates were to default.
+An SSS that uses a DvP model 2 or 3 mechanism and does not explicitly guarantee settlement, but where its participants face credit exposures arising from its payment, clearing, and settlement processes, should maintain, at a minimum, sufficient resources to cover the exposures of the two participants and their affiliates that would create the largest aggregate credit exposure in the system.32 A higher level of coverage should be considered for an SSS that has large exposures or that could have a significant systemic impact if more than two participants and their affiliates were to default.

-4.1.1.
+- 4.1.1.
 3.4.14.
 Sources of credit risk.
 A CCPA central counterparty typically faces both current and potential future exposures because it typically holds open positions with its participants.
-Current exposure arises from fluctuations in the market value of open positions between the CCP central counterparty and its participants.
-Potential future exposure arises from potential fluctuations in the market value of a defaulting participant's open positions until the positions are closed out, fully hedged, or transferred by the CCP central counterparty following an event of default.
-For example, during the period in which a CCP central counterparty neutralises or
+Current exposure arises from fluctuations in the market value of open positions between the CCPcentral counterparty and its participants.33 Potential future exposure arises from potential fluctuations in the market value of a defaulting participant's open positions until the positions are closed out, fully hedged, or transferred by the CCPcentral counterparty following an event of default.34 For example, during the period in which a CCPcentral counterparty neutralises or closes out a position following the default of a participant, the market value of the position or asset being cleared may change, which could increase the CCP'scentral counterparty's credit exposure, potentially significantly.35 A CCPcentral counterparty can also face potential future exposure due to the potential for collateral (initial margin) to decline significantly in value over the close -out period. - 4.2.
+An FMIA central counterparty should identify sources of credit risk, routinely measure and monitor credit exposures, and use appropriate risk -management tools to control these risks.
+To assist in this process, a central counterparty should ensure it has the capacity to calculate exposures to participants on a timely basis as required, and to receive and review timely and accurate information on participants' credit standing.